 Medical Malpractice Demand Letters Rarely Lead to Pre-Suit Settlement

 First, a few comments about medical malpractice demand letters.
-These cases are challenging cases to settle before a suit is filed.
+These cases are challenging to settle before a suit is filed.
 Why?
-It is difficult to assess these cases’ value without going through the litigation process.
+Assessing these cases’ settlement value without going through the litigation process is difficult.
 How well did the experts hold up?
 Are the plaintiffs sympathetic?
-How likable is the doctor, and how convincing will he defend the care rendered?
+How likable is the doctor, and how convincing will he be in defending the care rendered?

 Let Victims’ Lawyers Make Mistakes